 A preliminary version of this article by A.A.M. van der Hoeven appeared on Dan Porter's Blog.
 This link is to an updated version on the author's website.
 It challenges both the invisible reweaving hypothesis and the Maillard reaction hypothesis of Ray Rogers.

-This is the new website of Philip E. Dayvault and DATUM ENTERPRISE, LLC.
+This is the website of Philip E. Dayvault and DATUM ENTERPRISE, LLC.
 As many of you know, Phil is a former FBI Special Agent and Physical Science Technician, who has followed and studied the Shroud since 1973.
 In 1994, he co-founded CSST, Council for Study of the Shroud of Turin, and served as its Director for about eight years.
-Although the site is still under construction as I write this, Phil intends to add more content in the near future.
-Already available on the site is his recent article titled "FACE of the GOD-man."
+The site includes information about his recent book, The Keramion, Lost and Found: A Journey to the Face of God.

 Linceul De Turin Website (In French)